tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 1. Our post caption is a `contenteditable` div where the user creates a caption by typing and/or selecting hashtags to insert.
 2. Any time the post caption changes, the character count below the caption is updated.

-Now, let's see how we're using a `MutationObserver` to watch for changes.
+Now, let's break the code down piece by piece to see how we're using a `MutationObserver` to update the character count.

 **The editable caption**